-One of the many benefits of The MatrixStore, being an object based storage solution, is that it can be utilised as a Digital Preservation System for long term archiving of digital media assets.
-This allows file based assets to be securely stored and archived almost to in perpetuity by being future proofed against evolving technological advancements.
+One of the many benefits of The MatrixStore, being an object-based storage solution, is that it can be utilised as a Digital Preservation System for long term archiving of digital media assets.
+This allows file-based assets to be securely stored and archived almost in perpetuity by being future-proofed against evolving technological advancements.

 As well as hardware, applications also come and go and that includes asset management systems for searching and easily finding assets.
 Any platform that can be searchable independently of the original application that wrote it ensures that the archive can be carried through application and operating system obsolescence.

 As the custodian of the company’s archive, the MatrixStore offers the following digital preservation functionality:

 - It can utilise evolving and innovative hardware from different vendors over time.
 These can be mixed and matched and virtualised as one storage pool.

 - Open interfaces to read and write content with no change or modification to the stored content.

 - As with any archive strategy, an exit strategy needs to be considered from the start if the product is discontinued – the open nature of The MatrixStore mitigates that risk.